 At least 80% of the fund will be invested in UK equities, with an emphasis on small and medium capitalised companies.

-Rather than buying and selling for short term profit, we make investments at valuations we believe will provide shareholder value over the intended long term period of investment.
+Rather than buying and selling for short-term profit, fund manager Rosemary Banyard and her team make investments at valuations they believe will provide shareholder value over the intended long-term period of investment.

 What's the investment process?

 Our typical investment process is laid out below:

 - We look for business models that are easy to understand and to explain.

 - Our fund manager Rosemary Banyard and team seek evidence that high returns on equity can be achieved without undue financial leverage.